mokimokheonpark/Puzzle-Bobble/README.md

 - left arrow: move the arrow to the left side
 - right arrow: move the arrow to the right side
 - space bar: shoot the bubble

+You can shoot coloured bubbles from the bottom of the screen to match them will bubbles of the same colour at the top of the screen.
+When three or more bubbles of the same colour mathced, they pop and disappear.
+Every time you shoot a bubble 7 times, the wall will descend from above, increasing the difficulty.
+The goal is to clear all the bubbles from the screen before they reach the bottom.